-Questions - All 3.
-Please indicate your preference for the following: Option 1 - registration, microchipping and de-sexing by six months Option 2 - limited registration at three months; full registration on de-sexing Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: Options 1 and 2 are promoting early sterilisation.
-Option 3 would allow for the dog to be sterilised at an age agreed by the owner and their vet on the best age applicable to that dog - if it is to be desexed at all.
-Questions - Veterinarians From 1 July 2018 South Australian veterinarian practices will be responsible for updating a centralised dog registration database when a dog is de-sexed.
+- 3. Please indicate your preference for the following: - \Box Option 1 registration, microchipping and de-sexing by six months - □ Option 2 limited registration at three months; full registration on de-sexing - X Option 3 registration at three months; onus on owner to advise when dog de-sexed

+- Options 1 and 2 are promoting early sterilisation why is this the focus? - Option 3 would allow for the dog to be sterilised at an age agreed by the owner and their vet on the best age applicable to that dog if it is to be desexed at all.

+Questions - Veterinarians

+From 1 July 2018 South Australian veterinarian practices will be responsible for updating a centralised dog registration database when a dog is de-sexed.
 This would replace the need to issue a sterilisation certificate.

-4. Would you support this approach?
-Yes
+- 4. Would you support this approach?

+- □ Yes

+- X No

-□ No□ Unsure Please provide reasons for your response:
+- □ Unsure

+Please provide reasons for your response: It serves no realistic purpose, is an invasion of privacy and a cost to the tax payer.
+It will do NOTHING to stop back yard breeders